rasmus0201/mbed-http-client/README.md

-# HTTP and HTTPS library for mbed OS 5
+# HTTP and HTTPS library for mbed OS 6

-This library is used to make HTTP and HTTPS calls from Mbed OS 5 applications.
+This library is used to make HTTP and HTTPS calls from Mbed OS 6 applications.

+This is basically a fork of https://os.mbed.com/teams/sandbox/code/mbed-http/

 ## HTTP Request API